ooni/probe-cli/internal/enginenetx/DESIGN.md

 		deadline := t0.Add(happyEyeballsDelay(idx))
 		idx++

-		// dial in a background goroutine
-		go func(tx *httpsDialerTactic, deadline time.Duration) {
+		// dial in a background goroutine so this code runs in parallel go func(tx *httpsDialerTactic, deadline time.Duration) {
 			// wait for deadline
 			if delta := time.Until(deadline); delta > 0 {